Marino

 Marino demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 35.5% among residents aged 15+, surpassing both the South African average of 25.7% and the SA4 region's rate of 28.1%.
+The area's educational profile is notable regionally, with university qualification rates at 35.5% among residents aged 15+, surpassing the South Australian average of 25.7% and the SA4 region's rate of 28.1%.
 Bachelor degrees are most prevalent at 21.1%, followed by postgraduate qualifications (10.6%) and graduate diplomas (3.8%).
-Vocational credentials are also prominent, with 34.6% of residents aged 15+ holding them – advanced diplomas account for 13.0% while certificates make up 21.6%.
+Vocational credentials are held by 34.6% of residents aged 15+, with advanced diplomas at 13.0% and certificates at 21.6%.

-Educational participation is high, with 27.6% of residents currently enrolled in formal education.
-This includes 9.7% in primary education, 7.0% in secondary education, and 6.3% pursuing tertiary education.
+Educational participation is high, with 27.6% of residents currently enrolled in formal education, including 9.7% in primary, 7.0% in secondary, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education